-Chelsy Jungbluth, genetic counselor at Banner Desert Medical Center in Mesa, Ariz.
+Jennifer Siettmann is a genetic counselor at Banner Good Samaritan Medical Center in Phoenix, Ariz.

-Answer: We have known for a long time that common diseases such as cancer, heart disease, asthma and diabetes, as well as rare diseases, like hemophilia, cystic fibrosis, and sickle cell anemia, can run in families.
-However, that does not “guarantee” that you are going to have the same medical conditions as your mother, father, brother or sister.
+Answer: We have known for a long time that common diseases such as cancer, heart disease, asthma and diabetes, as well as rare diseases such as hemophilia, cystic fibrosis and sickle cell anemia can run in families.
+However, that does not guarantee that you are going to have the same medical conditions as your mother, father, brother or sister.

-Scientists have identified many of the genes responsible for rare disease and are working hard to understand the role of genes in common and complex diseases, like heart disease.
-With our growing knowledge and understanding, the use of genetic tests has become more and more common.
+Scientists have identified many of the genes responsible for rare disease and are working hard to understand the role of genes in common and complex diseases such as heart disease With our growing knowledge and understanding the use of genetic tests has become increasingly common.

 Of course, that doesn't mean you should go out and get a genetic test tomorrow.
 In fact, you can do your own “genetic testing” very easily.
 The best place to start is by pulling together a health history of your family.

 I suggest you start simple – with your immediate family.
 Ask your relatives simple questions such as their age, daily medications they take, and get a list of medical conditions and past surgeries.
 From there, you can move into more detailed information on their health history.

 See if you can get any information on relatives that have passed, including their medical conditions, surgeries and their cause and date of death.
 Talk to enough family members and soon you will create a Family Health Tree of family history.
 And if you think you see a pattern, bring your family history to your physician and see if genetic testing or further medical management options are appropriate for your family.
 That way, you’re using your family history to not only serve your own health, but also the health of your family.